Restrictions

 Single partition write throughput limit |

-| Single partition read/write throughput has limitations.
+| There are limitations on single partition read/write throughput.
 It is recommended that applications use different message keys to distribute the read/write load across different partitions to avoid partition hotspots.
-Please Obtaining Services▸ for assistance. |
+Please Obtaining Services▸ Seeking Assistance. |

 Single Partition Read Throughput Limit |